jpmorganchase/PADL/README.md

 1. python > 3.8 and Rust.
 2. Smart Contracts to be added.
 ### Padl Installation
 In new python env.
-Run "python setup.py init"
+Run "pip install -e . init" and "python setup.py init"

 ## Citing PADL
 To cite PADL, please reference the (LINK HERE + BIBTEX) will be added soon.